bearror/medication-definition/README.md

    finally bite the bullet and get started with Rust.
 This might have to wait until I get to clinical reasoning, though, since FHIRPath and ELM execution are actually valuable targets.
 Same goes for supporting SDC operations.
+   Performance will be quite the rabbit hole to explore in general.
+FHIR resources are enormous, so it may well make sense to use Protocol Buffers.
+It may turn out that running an executor on a JSON AST (i.e. CQL ELM) is just too cumbersome compared to writing the libraries in a native language (or even TS).
+There is a trade-off to make, even if I really appreciate the target of making clinical reasoning entirely content-based.

 ---